IddCx Objects

 The driver creates the monitor object in a two stage process:

-When a monitor is unplugged, the driver calls the IddCxMonitorDeparture callback to report the monitor has been unplugged, which causes the IDDCX_MONITOR object to be destroyed.
-Even if the same monitor is un-plugged then reconnected, the IddCxMonitorDeparture/IddCxMonitorArrival sequence needs to be called again.
+When a monitor is unplugged, the driver calls the IddCxMonitorDeparture callback to report it.
+This call causes the IDDCX_MONITOR object to be destroyed.
+Even if the same monitor is unplugged and then reconnected, the IddCxMonitorDeparture/IddCxMonitorArrival sequence needs to be called again.

 The IDDCX_MONITOR is a child of the IDDCX_ADAPTER object.